jonsuh/jonsuh.com/_posts/2015-10-29-the-story-behind-100-days-of-scriptures.md

 - scripture
 ---

 Since starting [100 Days of Scriptures](/100-days-of-scriptures/), several people have asked me about it.
-As it comes to an end, I’d like to share its story, the process, lessons learned, and the effect its had on me.
+Now that it’s come to an end, I’d like to share its story, the process, lessons learned, and the effect its had on me.

 <!--more-->